-Summary of finding
+5. Summary of findings

 Three hypotheses were tested.
-Results of the short-run dynamic residuals of financial deepening (Fdp), Human capital (Hdp) and institutional quality (Iqx) produce negative coefficients, which suggest convergence and co-integration.
+Results of the short-run dynamic residuals of financial deepening (Fdp), Human capital (Hdp) and institutional quality (lqx) produce negative coefficients, which suggest convergence and cointegration.
 Result of the first hypothesis reveal that in the long-term entrepreneurship does not significantly impact financial deepening; the second hypothesis similarly reveals that human capital development (Hcd) does not positively link financial deepening (Fdp) in the long term.
-Neither does human capital (Hcd) drive entrepreneurship.
+Neither does human capital (Hcd) drive entrepreneurship

-Conclusion
+Conclusion and recommendations

-Based on the findings above the study concludes that human capital development does not significantly drive entrepreneurship, which itself does not link financial deepening; an indication that risk taking tasks by prospective entrepreneurs may be a monumental task for financial market development.
+Based on the findings above the study concludes that human capital development does not significantly drive entrepreneurship, which itself does not link financial deepening; an indication that risk taking tasks by prospective entrepreneurs may be a monumental task for financial market development, a negation of the growth led finance hypothesis.